aikeru/WE2015Workflow/README.md

 });
 ```

-After creating this file, let's open the Task Runner Explorer.
+After creating this file, let's open the Task Runner Explorer.<br />
-You should find it in View > Other Windows > Task Runner Explorer.
+You should find it in View > Other Windows > Task Runner Explorer.<br />
-Press the circular arrow button (the refresh button) to refresh any changes to your gulpfile if needed.
+Press the circular arrow button (the refresh button) to refresh any changes to your gulpfile if needed.<br />
-You should see one task ```watch``` under Gulpfile.js > Tasks > watch.
+You should see one task ```watch``` under Gulpfile.js > Tasks > watch.<br />
 Right-click on this task and select Bindings > Project Open.

 You can force the watch task to end by either closing Visual Studio or by clicking the "x" on the tab where it is running and shows output.
 For the latter, Visual Studio will confirm if you really want to terminate it.

-Did something break?
+Did something break?<br />
-Try pressing the refresh button on the Task Runner Explorer.
+Try pressing the refresh button on the Task Runner Explorer.<br />
-If Visual Studio 2015 still does not pick up changes to your gulpfile.js, restart Visual Studio.
+If Visual Studio 2015 still does not pick up changes to your gulpfile.js, restart Visual Studio.<br />
 Try running the watch task directly from the Task Runner Explorer.
-An output window should display any errors in trying to run your gulp task.
+An output window should display any errors in trying to run your gulp task.<br />
 When you bind your task to "project open", you should see this line added to your gulpfile.js:
 ```/// <binding ProjectOpened='watch' />```

 ### Transpiling LESS on Save
-Whenever we save a .LESS file, we want to automatically transpile it to .CSS.
+Whenever we save a .LESS file, we want to automatically transpile it to .CSS.<br />
 To do this we'll use the ```gulp-less``` plugin found here: https://www.npmjs.com/package/gulp-less

 Let's open the package.json we created and change it to this: